ijdoe/camsur-bmad/docs/01-requirements/project-brief.md

 ## 5. Scope

 The project involves the development and proposal of the "Project LINGKOD" platform, which integrates satellite data, AI-powered CCTV analysis, and on-the-ground IoT sensors to provide a comprehensive situational awareness dashboard.
+The core innovation is the **Threat Analysis Engine**, which fuses this data into predictive, barangay-level insights rather than just aggregating information.
 A key component is the "last-mile" communication system that disseminates clear, actionable alerts via SMS, radio, and to barangay officials.
-The initial phase will be a pilot program in select municipalities.
+The initial phase will be a pilot program in select municipalities, demonstrating the platform's ability to generate meaningful intelligence from public data sources.

 ## 6. Intellectual Property and Commercialization Strategy